FlemingDL/MMAI-845-RL-Final-Project/README.md

 $ git clone https://github.com/FlemingDL/MMAI-845-RL-Final-Project.git
 ```
 ## Editing your notebook
 Always make sure you have the latest code from the server before making any changes.
-To ensure this enter:
+To ensure you have the
+latest changes enter:
 ```bash
 $ git pull
 ```